Isaiah Bradley

 Isaiah Bradley is one of the superheroes to hold the title of Captain America, appearing in American comic books published by Marvel Comics.
 The character is an early product of the United States' Super Soldier program (codenamed Project: Rebirth) during World War II.

-Carl Lumbly portrays the character in the Marvel Cinematic Universe streaming television series The Falcon and the Winter Soldier (2021), and will reprise the role in the upcoming film Captain America: New World Order (2024).
+Carl Lumbly portrays the character in the Marvel Cinematic Universe streaming television series The Falcon and the Winter Soldier (2021) and the film Captain America: Brave New World (2025).

 Publication history

 The original concept for the character came from an offhand comment by Marvel Comics' publisher Bill Jemas.
 Editor Axel Alonso was taken by the idea "inherent of politics of wrapping a Black man in red, white, and blue" and "a larger story ... a metaphor of America itself"; he also immediately thought of the Tuskegee Study.
 He proceeded to pitch the idea to Robert Morales, who was brought in to write the story, created the supporting cast and the ending.
+Artist and writer Kyle Baker collaborated with Morales to illustrate the groundbreaking work.
 The idea of an African American Captain America made Morales laugh, but, once he heard the premise, he found it depressing.
 Morales originally envisioned the character as a scientist who experimented on himself, a reference to Silver Age scientist Bruce Banner; however, Marvel wanted a more explicit reference to the Tuskegee Syphilis Study.
 Morales was able to push through an ending in which Bradley suffered brain damage, a reference to Muhammad Ali that gave the character a tragic ending.
 Morales performed extensive research into the time period, which he balanced with editorial suggestions.

-As depicted in the 2003 limited series Truth: Red, White & Black, the World War II Super Soldier program of 1942, operated by Reinstein (Dr. Wilfred Nagel, employing an alias previously used by Dr. Abraham Erskine), uses African American test subjects to re-create the Super Soldier Serum that had previously been used to turn Steve Rogers from a skinny, but patriotic, army reject into Captain America.
+As depicted in the 2003 limited series Truth: Red, White & Black, the World War II Super Soldier program of 1942, operated by Reinstein (Dr. Wilfred Nagel, employing an alias previously used by Abraham Erskine), uses African American test subjects to re-create the Super Soldier Serum that had previously been used to turn Steve Rogers from a skinny, but patriotic, army reject into Captain America.
 The clandestine experimentation that empowers Isaiah is reminiscent of the Tuskegee Syphilis Study.